 What we want you to understand here is that your use will decide the type of belt you should purchase.
 For example, if you are a gardener then it might not be wise to opt for a large tool belt that can carry heavy-duty items.
 Most gardeners work with small, lightweight tools.
 A tool apron that can accommodate heavy items will be quite heavy because of the materials used to create it.
 Plus, it might cost a little more than a lightweight, standard tool belt.

 This is a very important factor, regardless of your occupation or use.
 Many tool belts out there have five pockets, however, that number can go beyond 25 as well.
 Basic tool aprons will probably have five or six pouches for you to store your tools conveniently.
 If you’re looking to do some DIY projects around the house, it is wise to not go beyond 10 pouches.
+Some trusty tool belt comes with hammer loops that can securely hold a hammer and keep cords uncluttered.

 Along with the number of pouches, the quality and space are important as well.
 If the pouches are not spacious enough, you will have to compromise on the number of things you can keep close to you.
 On top of that, the pouches should not sag.
 If they do, then you will have another problem to take care of.